Four-manifolds, geometries and knots

 It remains an open question whether every finitely presentable group of cohomological dimension 2 has geometric dimension 2.
-The following partial answer to this question was first obtained by W.Beckmann under the additional assumptions that $\pi$ is $FF$ and $c.d.\pi\leq2$ (cf.\ [Dy87']).
+The following partial answer to this question was first obtained by W.Beckmann under the additional assumptions that $\pi$ is $FF$ and $c.d.\pi\leq2$ (see \cite{[Dy87']}).

 \begin{theorem} Let $\pi$ be a finitely presentable group.
 Then $g.d.\pi\leq2$ if and only if $c.d._{\mathbb{Q}}\pi\leq2$ and $\mathrm{def}(\pi)=\beta_1(\pi)-\beta_2(\pi)$. \end{theorem}

 \begin{proof} The necessity of the conditions is clear.
 Suppose that they hold and that $C(P)$ is the 2-complex corresponding to a presentation for $\pi$ of maximal deficiency.
 The cellular chain complex of $\widetilde{C(P)}$ gives an exact sequence